Where It All Began

 Marjorie Powell Allen and Beth Smith form a task force to determine how to make a difference for women in Kansas City

-The Central Exchange opens in Crown Center, drawing 160 members in its first year — including Kay Barnes, Anita Butler, Joan Dillon, Adele Hall, Marnie Hughes, Dorothy Johnson, Linda Moore, Terry Saterlee, Linda Hood Talbott, and Judith Whittaker.
+The Central Exchange opens in Crown Center, drawing 160 members in its first year — including Kay Barnes, Anita Butler, Joan Dillon, Adele Hall, Mamie Hughes, Dorothy Johnson, Linda Moore, Terry Saterlee, Linda Hood Talbott, and Judith Whittaker.
 Toni Watson was named Executive Director.

 The Central Exchange moves to the Radisson Muelbach in May.
 The first Woman of the Year Award goes to Ruth Margolin, “a woman who epitomizes networking.”